 ‘Thirsty Work’ Part 3: East Anglia and the East Midlands – singing from the Eel’s Foot Inn, Suffolk and Wakerley, Northamptonshire

 ‘Thirsty Work’ Part 4: Cotswolds – two programmes with an unexpected link with “The Archers”: singing from North Littleton and Ebrington

 ‘Thirsty Work’ part 5: Director’s Cut – recordings from Programmes 5 & 6 and other updates

-I originally found out about the Thirsty Work programmes on the Radio Times Genome Archive which is very easy to browse and search.
+I originally found out about the Thirsty Work programmes on the Radio Times Programme Index (previously known as the Genome project), which is very easy to browse and search.
 Further information on the making of these programmes has been added from the BBC Written Archives Centre, which is by appointment only, in person.

 For information and discussions about Ambleside, I am grateful to Sue Allan, and for Redmire, to Bob Ellis, Ian Spensley, Albert Calvert and Steve Gardham.
 Many thanks to them all for their generous help and interest.

 For Ambleside see also:

 The website Minor Victorian Writers contains an image of the song Sally Gray as published in Johns Graham’s 1910 book Dialect Songs of the North.

 Lakeland Hunting Memories has a lot on Braithwaite Black and a big section on songs.